cofenberg/unrimp/README.md

 Unrimp Description
 ======
+Unified renderer implementation ("Un r imp") with separation into rendering hardware interface (RHI), renderer and toolkit for asset cooking
+- RHI abstracts way the underlying API like Vulkan/OpenGL/Direct3D
+- Renderer designed with end-user and middleware-user in mind
+	- Efficiency and responsiveness over flexibility (were it isn't useful in practice)
+	- Intended to be controlled by a high-level entity-component system, no unused implementation feature overkill in the basic renderer
+- Toolkit designed with developer fast iterations in mind: Asset source flexibility, asset background compilation, hot-reloading

-Unified renderer implementation ("Un r imp").
-Extensive examples from basic to advanced are provided as well.
+Examples from basic to advanced are provided.

 Originally started as modern renderer replacement for the [PixelLight](https://github.com/PixelLightFoundation/pixellight) engine which was in active development between 2002-2012.
 The first public Unrimp source code release after starting the project on Friday, 1 June 2012 was on January 03, 2013.

 Screenshots